WRRN: History

 While operating as an easy listening station, WRRN simulcast WNAE's morning show from 6 to 9 am Monday through Friday.
 Though music formats at times varied for WNAE over the years, music played during the simulcast was more soft rock-oriented to better buffer the easy listening format once the simulcast had ended for the day.

 In 1999, WRRN changed its format to soft adult contemporary, known as "Today's 92."
-Then, in 2002, the station changed its format to oldies, known as "92 Gold", which then transitioned to classic hits in August 2014.
+Then, in 2002, the station changed its format to oldies, branded as "92 Gold", which then transitioned to classic hits in August of 2014.

 On September 30, 2005, Kibco Radio sold WRRN and its two sister stations to Radio Partners, LLC, which owned WBVP and WMBA in Beaver Falls and Ambridge, Pennsylvania, respectively.
 Radio Partners LLC President Frank Iorio retained W. LeRoy Schneck as general manager for a period to assist with the transfer of ownership.

-In the mid-2000's, it began airing Jones Radio Networks 24-hour satellite Good Time Oldies format, which eventually became known as Kool Gold from Dial Global, and most recently Classic Hits Total from Westwood One.
+In the mid-2000's, it began airing Jones Radio Networks 24-hour satellite Good Time Oldies format, which eventually became known as Kool Gold from Dial Global, following a merger of the two companies.
+In 2014, Dial Global merged with Westwood One, and the format would become subsequently become known as Classic Hits Total.

 Despite the syndicated programming, the station remained heavily involved in the local community.
 It included a live and local morning show from 6-10am on weekdays, as well as other local programming and remote broadcasts.
-40+ year personality Mark Silvis retired from the station in August of 2020.
+40+ year WNAE/WRRN personality, Mark Silvis, retired from the station in August of 2020.

-In 2019, after a failed attempt to sell the stations to Laurel Media two years prior, Radio Partners, LLC sold WRRN, along with its sister stations WKNB and WNAE, to Lilly Broadcasting, which operates WICU-TV and WSEE-TV in Erie, Pennsylvania, for $900,000.
+In 2019, after a failed attempt to sell the stations to Laurel Media two years prior, Radio Partners, LLC, sold WRRN, along with its sister stations WKNB and WNAE, to Lilly Broadcasting, which operates WICU-TV and WSEE-TV in Erie, Pennsylvania, for $900,000.

-In September 2020, the station dropped affiliation with Westwood One in favor of the more flexible Local Radio Networks' classic hits format, allowing them to frequently insert local news.
+In September 2020, the station dropped affiliation with Westwood One, in favor of the more flexible syndicated classic hits format from Local Radio Networks, allowing them to frequently insert local news.
+The format plays a variety of music spanning from the 1960s thru early 2000s.

+On November 24, 2025, WRRN flipped to an all-Christmas format, also provided by Local Radio Networks, which continued until midnight on December 26th.